hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 ```

 Take a look at the directory on scratch and see that the files transferred successfully.

+> **NOTE:** If you are copying files from a remote resource to your local laptop (or vice versa), the syntax will change.
+You will need to add the host address before specifying the path.
+Below is an example of command you would **run in a Terminal on your local laptop**:
+>
+> `rysnc -avr --progress rc_traning01@transfer.rc.hms.harvard.edu:/home/rc_traning01/unix_lesson/rnaseq/raw_data /path/on/local/machine`
+>

 ## General Bash commands